viant/smirror/e2e/regression/cases/015_csv_recovery/README.md

 #### Scenario:

-Source is CSV file, with **Recover** option set with CSV format,all record will be adjusted to specified filed count and mirrored to destination.
+Source is CSV file, with **Schema** option set with CSV format,all record will be adjusted to specified filed count and mirrored to destination.

 #### Input: